andrewstephengames/String.h/README.txt

-bool StringStartsWith (String s, char *p); // Checks if the String s starts with the string literal p bool StringEndsWith (String s, char *t); // Checks if the String s ends with the string literal p int StringChar (String s, char c); // Returns the index of the first occurance of the char c in the String s String StringAtChar (String haystack, char needle); // Returns the String that starts with the first occurance of the char needle in the String haystack
+bool StringStartsWith (String s, char *p); // Checks if the String s starts with the string literal p bool StringEndsWith (String s, char *t); // Checks if the String s ends with the string literal p int StringChar (String s, char c); // Returns the index of the first occurance of the char c in the String s String StringAtChar (String s, char c); // Returns the String that starts with the first occurance of the char c in the String s